 Lyrics out of the way, let’s talk about the music.
 Dirk Lemmenes’ bass wizardry immediately hooked me.
 Combined with Jeff Bellew’s alternatively shredding and soaring guitars, I knew I liked this whole damn band from the first song.
 Jeremy Moffett handled drums on this first release (but was quickly replaced by Scaterd Few’s Sam West for the long-haul) and his beating of the drums pleases me.
 Round that out with Mark’s unique and frequently doubled vocals (comparisons are frequently made to Ozzy Osbourne) and I was a fan after I listened to that first album that first time.
 The band went through a few lineup changes over the years, most notably adding guitarist Ryan Dennee.

 That was over 20 years ago.
 The band has put out 5 studio albums, 3 EPs, and a live album since then.
 Various band members have formed side bands, played on other projects and the band has broken up and re-formed at least once.
 It has been 7 years since we have had any new music from the guys.

 That has now changed.

-Up for pre-order is “MCMXCV” (1995, for those of you not up on your Roman Numerals or too lazy to google search it).
+Out NOW is “MCMXCV” (1995, for those of you not up on your Roman Numerals or too lazy to google search it).
 I was a backer for their funding campaign for this album and was therefore able to get a copy of the recording early.
 So you get a new Stavesacre album review!